SAP-samples/teched2023-XP185v/exercises/ex4/README.md

   <br><img src="/exercises/ex4/images/Home.png" width="70%">

-## Exercise 4.6 Validate that you can still read all user records
+## Exercise 4.6 Validate that you can still see all user records

+1.

 ## Exercise 4.7 Restrict the authorization policy